top of page

 IMG_1773.jpg

-YPHAs led a discussion on health issues they see in their community and determined which issue they wanted to implement a CBPR study on.
-They identified early pregnancy and women's health as a topic that more research, knowledge, and data would be beneficial.
-USC students and University of Nairobi students worked to design and develop a study to submit to IRB.
+• USC students and University of Nairobi students worked to design and develop a study protocol to submit to local and California IRBs.
 YPHAs assisted in developing the questions for the data collection tool.

 PROJECT OUTCOMES AND SUSTAINABILITY

-ACKNOWLEDGEMENTS
+REFERENCES AND ACKNOWLEDGEMENTS

 The authors wish to acknowledge EIA staff members and volunteers, University of Nairobi Students, and Project Elimu for their support executing the YPHA workshops.
 The authors would also like to thank the public health students from the University of Southern California for their contributions to the program and the study.